as

 }

-2. (Optional) You can customize lint rules to suit your requirements as described in configure rules in ESLint document.
+3. (Optional) Customize lint rules following ESLint's configure rules guide.
 See ESLint rules for all rules provided by this plugin.

 Copied to clipboard.